 The Saiboku Aya color range was selected under the supervision of Dr. Kei Iwaizumi, who teaches at Kyoto University of the Arts.
 These selections represent some of the most important traditional colors of Japan, but they are made with modern pigments so that they can be more permanent, affordable, and readily available.

 Boku-Undo, the manufacturer of Saiboku Aya, employs skilled craftspeople who mix and mold these ink sticks by hand.
 You'll notice they vary slightly in size and bear the subtle marks of the hands that shaped them.
 They are molded with a beautiful pattern, an arrangement of four petals called hanabishi, a staple of Japanese folk art.

-Use Saiboku Aya for watercolor painting (as shown in our photos), Sumi-E painting, ink drawings, calligraphic lettering, and anything else you can do with a brush.
+Use Saiboku Aya for colorful ink sketches, Sumi-E paintings, architecture drawing, calligraphic lettering, and anything else you can do with a brush or dip pen.
 The colors are intense and versatile, and can go from saturated and opaque to light and translucent depending on the specific color and the amount of water used for mixing.

 Each Saiboku Aya stick measures around 66 x 34 mm (2.6" x 1.3").
 They come in a paper box for safe storage.
 Please note the manufacturer's safety and storage instructions, available here and enclosed with each order.